Skip to content

 Tender and Wild: A Review of John Burnside’s Black Cat Bone

-This review first appeared on Fourth & Sycamore.
-In The Fair Chase, the extended opening poem of John Burnside’s latest volume of poetry, the narrator hunts a strange creature through… Read more “Tender and Wild: A Review of John Burnside’s Black Cat Bone”
+In The Fair Chase, the extended opening poem of John Burnside’s latest volume of poetry, the narrator hunts a strange creature through the woods and across the countryside.
+The poem… Read more “Tender and Wild: A Review of John Burnside’s Black Cat Bone”

 A Review of Gregory Pardlo’s Digest

-This review first appeared on Fourth & Sycamore.
-“All the gods fettered to the machinery of our routine lives” That’s the final line of the poem All God’s… Read more “A Review of Gregory Pardlo’s Digest”
+“All the gods fettered to the machinery of our routine lives” That’s the final line of the poem All God’s Chillun from Greg Pardlo’s newest volume of poetry, 2014’s… Read more “A Review of Gregory Pardlo’s Digest”

 Posts navigation